Joe Tuan

 Depending on whether you’re developing an app for the general public or for internal use or even just building a chatbot, it will have a different distribution model.
 You can develop an app by uploading it to an app store or make it available as a download from your server.

-App Store Distribution: ASO
+App Store distribution: ASO

 One thing you should remember when making your app available via an app store is ASO.
 App Store Optimization is a huge topic.
 Let’s just say there are quite a few things that influence your app visibility in the app stores: